LATEST STORIES:

 WATCH MORESmall brewers face more pressure as Canada extends 2% alcohol tax hike cap

-Last month, Ontario announced the expansion of tailgating rules to allow people to bring their own alcohol to public events.
+Last month, Ontario announced the expansion of tailgating rules allowing people to bring their own alcohol to public events.

 READ MORE: Ontario expands BYOB permits to festivals, markets and community events